storybookjs/frontpage/src/content/recipes/next.md

 <Callout variant="info" icon="💡">

-SWC support is currently experimental and may not work for all projects.
+SWC support was introduced in version 7.6, is currently experimental, and may not work for all projects.
 If you encounter any issues, contact us by [opening a discussion on GitHub](https://github.com/storybookjs/storybook/discussions/new?category=help).

 </Callout>